rubyforgood/pet-rescue/README.md

 Prioritize clear communication, embracing diverse viewpoints, and engaging stakeholders to gather feedback, with a commitment to timely responses and ongoing improvement.

 ### Engagement and Practicality:
-Build partnerships with stakeholders, seeking their active involvement, while focusing on the practical impact of our work and resolving disagreements through constructive dialogue.
+Build upon stakeholder partnerships to foster and encourage their active involvement, focusing constructive discussion and dispute resolution on the practical impact of our collective work.

 ---